stoneacre/beautiful-jekyll/_posts/2017-02-03-best-credit-cards-for-latinos.md

 ## Balance Transfers

-Balance Transfers are becoming more and more popular in 2017.
+Balance Transfers are becoming more and more popular.
 The basic idea with a balance transfer is to take high-interest credit card debt and “store” this debt on a credit card with a lower interest rate.
 This means lower monthly interest payments as you work to pay down the card balance.

 To illustrate this idea, consider the following example.